shirewoman2/Consultancy/README.md

 [Return to TOC](#how-to-use-this-document)

-# Make concentration-time plots
+# Make concentration-time plots for one simulation at a time

 The function “ct_plot” will allow you to automatically graph almost any concentration-time data present in Simulator output Excel files.
 While this function has many options, the default settings will generally create decent graphs that comply with Consultancy Team report templates.

-## ct_plot example 1: Substrate data showing simulated percentiles
+## ct_plot example 1: Substrate data showing the arithmetic means for each simulated trial

 Let’s make a graph of substrate concentration-time data in plasma, including some observed data, and let’s save the output as “My conc-time